 Following the below guidelines will minimize the probability of your article being rejected.

-- The article should be related to education or career and be plagiarism free.
+- The article should be related to education niche and be plagiarism free.

 - The number of words should be more than 400.

 - The article should pass the Flesch and Readability score.
-In other words, the articles shouldn’t have long sentences and should be easy to read.
+In another words, the articles shouldn’t have long sentences and should be easy to read.

 - Relevant Images make any article attractive.
 The article should have at least 3 images